G4RE/Walmart-Demand-Forecasting/README.md

 - **Single train/test split, not full walk-forward cross-validation.** With more time, walk-forward validation across multiple time windows would give a more robust estimate of real-world performance.
 - **No per-department model specialization.** A single model is trained across all store/department combinations; separate models per department (or per store type) would likely improve accuracy but add significant complexity.
 - **No hyperparameter tuning at scale** (e.g. no large grid/Bayesian search) given project scope; defaults and light manual tuning only.
-- **Data storage is pandas/parquet, not a database.** For this dataset size a database wasn't needed for performance; parquet is used for staging output as a lightweight, typed, columnar format.
+- **Data storage stays in memory, no intermediate files.** `etl/load_data.py` loads and joins the raw CSVs on every run; for this dataset size that's fast enough that a saved staging file isn't needed.

 ## Tech stack

-Python, pandas, pyarrow (parquet), XGBoost, scikit-learn, FastAPI (stretch goal), pytest, GitHub Actions.
+Python, pandas, XGBoost, scikit-learn, FastAPI (stretch goal), pytest, GitHub Actions.

 ## Tests and CI